zzzprojects/docs/entityframework.net/pages/querying-data/why-ef-async-methods-are-slow.md

  - It happens because the asynchronous solution allows the thread that was allocated to handle the request to go back to the pool and handle other requests, whereas the synchronous solution forces the thread to sit there and do nothing while it waits for the asynchronous operation to complete.
  - There is overhead in structuring the program in a way that allows the thread to be freed up to do other work, but the advantage is the ability of that thread to do another job.
  - If your program has no other work for that thread, then it ends up being a net loss.
  - Async/await saves time only when the job is I/O-bound.
-Any application's job that is CPU-bound will introduce some performance hits.
+Any CPU-bound application will introduce some performance hits.
  - That's because if you have some computations that take 10s on your CPU(s), then adding async/await will add X extra time to that 10s for task creation, scheduling and synchronization to get the job done.
- - The performance often hits due to introducing async/await are not that large especially if you are careful not to overdo it.
+ - The performance hits due to introducing async/await are often not that large, especially if you are careful not to overdo it.